obsidian-tasks-group/obsidian-tasks/docs/Getting Started/On Completion.md

 > ```text
 > # My Project Tasks
 > - [x] Leave me alone
-> - [x] Leave me alone too! 🏁 ignore
+> - [x] Leave me alone too! 🏁 keep
 > - [ ] Delete my completed instance, leave my next instance 📅 2021-05-21 🔁 every day when done 🏁 delete
 > ```

 > [!note] Note that
 >
-> - The task assigned the `ignore` action is treated the same as one that has no onCompletion field at all, and
+> - The task assigned the `keep` action is treated the same as one that has no onCompletion field at all, and
 > - The next instance of the recurring task has replaced the original, completed instance.

-> [!warning]
-> Currently, `🏁 ignore`  has some slightly confusing behaviour:
->
-> - When viewed in Reading mode, `🏁 ignore` is not shown.
-> - When tasks are completed, any `🏁 ignore` text is deleted.

 ## Assigning and changing a given task's "On Completion" action